-As the second MTIP cycle to employ a six-year programming framework for those projects funded through Metro's Regional Flexible Fund Allocation (RFFA), the region has successfully met its obligation targets in part due to the six-year programming framework.
-Metro also continues to work with jurisdictions to develop realistic implementation schedule for the delivery of capital projects, but also for running programs.
+Obligation - An obligation is the Federal government's legal commitment to pay the federal share of a project's cost.
+An obligated project is one that has been authorized by the federal agency (e.g. FHWA or FTA) as meeting eligibility requirements and is prepared to spend funds consistent with federal rules. with jurisdictions to develop realistic implementation schedule for the delivery of capital projects, but also for running programs.
 The 2024-2027 MTIP extends the programming through fiscal year 2029 to better reflect the delivery schedules of projects and get a better pulse of when the upcoming four-years of funding will get expended.